-- Buy extra when on sale, as long as it fits in your grocery budget.
+- Buy extra groceries when they're on sale, as long as it fits in your grocery budget.
 If something is on sale, don't just buy one…buy several and store it!
 Pantry, freezer, keep it on-hand so you aren't paying full-price when you need something.

 - Try a different store!
 You might be shopping somewhere that doesn't have the best deals each week.
-I use Deals to Meals to find the best deals for the week, or you can just look at the ads that come in your mail.
+Look at the ads that come in your mail.
 Find the store with the best deals and shop there!

 - Make extra and freeze it.
 If you're cooking something, double and freeze it so you have an inexpensive freezer meal for a crazy day when take-out looks appealing.

 - Make sure your grocery budget is ONLY for consumables – don't include eating out.
 That might be draining your budget!
 Instead, include eating out in your “other” budget.
 You can read more on that with my simple budgeting method.